 To put it as simple as possible: A college football team isn’t nearly as good at playing football as a professional football team.
 And just for fun: If the Crimson Tide and the Browns did ever play each other, a wager on the Browns winning head-to-head would be the surest bet in USA legal sports betting history.

 Further complicating college football betting as opposed to wagering on the NFL is the sheer number of players and possibilities needed to be predicted correctly to ensure a winning bet.
 Eliminating unlikely outcomes is biggest challenge professional bettors face and the biggest problem they must solve before placing a wager.

 The NFL has 32 teams and each team can have a maximum of 53 players, which means 1,696 NFL players are eligible to play each week.
 However, only 45 of the 53 players can be active for a game, meaning a total of 1,440 players suit up before kickoff each week.

 In contrast, NCAA Division I FBS Football currently has 128 teams and each team can have a maximum of 85 scholarship players in addition to 20 walk-ons for a total of 105 players.
 This isn’t including the fact that teams often add more than 105 during the season since the rules only limit roster size at the beginning and end to each season.
 But if we ignore that, and you only consider the 105 players, it means each week, roughly 13,440 players on are on college football rosters, nearly eight times the amount of NFL players.
 The amount of factors in-play on every play with this amount of players would difficult for any mathematician – let alone your average college football bettor – to make an education choice on who to bet on.

-Don’t Be Fooled by Wider Point Spreads in College Football
+Don't Be Fooled By Point Spreads With A Wider Gap

 Good in Head-to-Head but Bad Against the Spread